OSPAMOX 500mg/5ml gran 100ml

 - If you have any further questions, ask your doctor or pharmacist.

 - This medicine has been prescribed for you personally.
-Don't leave it to other people.
-It can harm them even though the signs of their illness are the same as yours.
+Do not pass it on to others.
+It may harm them, even if their signs of illness are the same as yours.

 - If you get any side effects, tell your doctor or pharmacist.
-This also includes any possible side effects not described in this leaflet.
-See point 4.
+This includes any possible side effects not listed in this leaflet.
+See section 4.

 What this leaflet contains: